smart-mobile-software/arisedocs/docs/source/phonegap.rst

     phonegap local plugin add https://github.com/poiuytrez/ArisePhoneGap.git

 The plugin will be automatically downloaded and installed in your application.
+On iOS project you need to add the Arise.framework into your project's Frameworks folder in XCode.
+You can find it in ArisePhoneGap/libs/ios.

 2. Initialize the framework
 ---------------------------